shmibs/dotfiles/README.md

 ###MATE

-i'm using mate as a backend to handle dconf garbage / themes / etc for the few things that expect them.
+i'm using mate-session as a backend to handle dconf garbage / themes / etc for the few things that expect them. all higher-level mate utilities (wm, file manager, panel, whatever else) are not installed.

 ###herbstluftwm